dedis/d-voting/web/frontend/README.md

 to be shown the dependencies that you need to install on your machine (requires `root` access).

-You need to have the D-Voting application and DELA network running.
-You also need to make sure that the environment variables from the D-Voting application are set:

-- `FRONT_END_URL` must be set to your locally running instance

-in the shell you'll be executing the tests in.
+Your local frontend must be accessible at `http://127.0.0.1:3000`.

 ## Run tests

 Run

 ```
-FRONT_END_URL=http://127.0.0.1:3000 npx playwright test
+npx playwright test
 ```

 to run the tests.
 This will open a window in your browser w/ the test results.